10 creative hotel concepts

 and tips to craft your own

 One of the most exciting parts of owning or developing a new hotel is coming up with the concept.
-Will it be a hybrid hotel with shared dorms and private rooms?
-Or maybe a glamping site with eco-friendly products and wellness activities?
+Will it be a hybrid hotel in Paris with shared dorms and private rooms?
+Or maybe a glamping site in Banff with eco-friendly products and wellness activities?

 Today, travelers have so many accommodation options to choose from that a new property can easily get lost in the crowd.
 To grab travelers’ attention, attract bookings, and generate buzz, hoteliers need to offer more than an exceptional guest experience, comfortable rooms, and warm hospitality.
 They also need a clever and original concept.